-In a word, no. The workers’ compensation insurance company is required by law, when it receives medical evidence that an injured worker can return to work in any capacity, to provide prompt written notice to an injured worker advising the following: the nature of the injured worker’s physical condition or change in condition; that the injured worker has an obligation to look for available employment; that proof of available employment may jeopardize the injured worker’s right to receive ongoing benefits; and that the injured worker has the right to consult with an attorney.
+No, you are not required to return to work if you receive a Notice Of Ability To Return To Work.
+In Pennsylvania, the workers’ compensation insurance company is required by law, when it receives medical evidence that an injured worker can return to work in any capacity, to provide prompt written notice to an injured worker advising the following: the nature of the injured worker’s physical condition or change in condition; that the injured worker has an obligation to look for available employment; that proof of available employment may jeopardize the injured worker’s right to receive ongoing benefits; and that the injured worker has the right to consult with an attorney.
 This information is sent to an injured worker on a Bureau of Workers Compensation Form, called a “Notice of Ability to Return to Work” (FORM LIBC 757).

 If you receive a Notice of Ability to Return to Work, understand that the workers’ compensation insurance company may be developing a strategy to take some action against your interests.
 It is also important to understand you have the ability to receive other medical opinions from your own doctor concerning your work capabilities and need for additional treatment, and the opinion of the insurance company doctor is simply an opinion, nothing more.